optofab/optofab.github.io/work_records.md

   - Meeting with the Customer Portal team discussing the agendas on the client meeting and some technical decisions.
 (0.5h)
   - Modifying the relational schema and the DB creation SQL file according to the new changes.
 (1h)
   - Order Management System front and backend development.
 (4h)
-  - Editting the work records, reflaction log and decision making log.
-(0.5h)
+  - Editting the work records.
+(0.1h)

 <hr class="hr-dotted">